AyloSrd/evento-react/README.md

 ## Next

-Working on adding en event-dispatcher creator for class-based components.
+Working on adding an event-dispatcher creator for class-based components.
 Will keep you posted.